fpdavis/QuoteOfTheDay/README.md

        Verse: Loads https://www.biblegateway.com/usage/votd/rss/votd.rdf from Bible Gateway and displays the Bible Verse of the Day.
-This was the original inspiration for the plugin and was inspired by a viewer from a Live Developer Session who sugested we add a "Bible Wheel" to LaunchBox.
+This was the original inspiration for the plugin and was inspired by Dubbloseven from a Live Developer Session who sugested we add a "Bible Wheel" to LaunchBox (Let's Build Some Plugins! - 2017-05-08 - LaunchBox Development Live Streams @ 11:30).
        Quote: Loads https://feeds.feedburner.com/brainyquote/QUOTEBR from BrainyQuote.com and
               displays the Quote of the Day
        Local: Loads a local file named Quotes.xml and randomly displays a quote from this file.